dlawania/HelpingHand/README.md

 Step 7: Copy repository from git: git clone this repo

 Step 8: Navigate to HH directory to run requirement.txt file.
-This will install all the other extensions and shells required to run the code.(sudo apt install -r requirement.txt)
+This will install all the other extensions and shells required to run the code.(pip3 install -r requirement.txt)

 Step 9: Install postgres sql for database server: sudo apt-get install postgres or sudo -u postgres psql